Virtual jury research: Online jury research

 In addition to conventional jury research, attorneys in recent years have been able to conduct online jury focus group testing over the Internet.
 Online jury research, known as "virtual jury research", features the same type of empirically valid research data concerning juror decision-making that conventional jury research provides.
 One of the first people to develop this technology were trial consultants Adrienne LeFevre and Teresa Rosado.
 They formed OnlineVerdict.com and have since become nationally known for their technology and advances in online research.

 Online focus group "room"

 For virtual jury research, the focus group "room" (or chatroom) where the virtual jurors, attorneys, and jury consultants interact is a special computer screen window that all can access.
 There, the research jurors are presented with specific questions designed to gauge their attitudes and concerns regarding the case being studied.
 They type in their responses to these questions, which are immediately viewable by all participants.

 Results

-Through this carefully planned and conducted online jury research process, attorneys and jury consultants are able to spotlight the key trial issues the online research jurors consider most important; and to then determine with the maximum degree of available certainty how these issues should be presented during the upcoming trial to achieve courtroom success.
+Through this online jury research process, attorneys and jury consultants are able to spotlight the key trial issues the online research jurors consider most important; and to then determine with the maximum degree of available certainty how these issues should be presented during the upcoming trial to achieve courtroom success.
 Findings can be used to forecast jury verdicts; detect possible juror bias; evaluate demonstrative aids; plan trial strategy, and so on.